Over the years, I’ve help start indigenous churches in various housing units in our local jail by going in and making disciples.

 And also found God’s forgiveness.

-But it would not have happened without first confronting him with the bad news of his own lies and deceit.
+But it would not have happened without first having the compassionate boldness to confront him with the bad news of his own lies and deceit.

-The real Gospel is edgy, and it is salvation for those who are lost and know it.
+The real Gospel is raw and edgy, and it is salvation for those who are lost and know it.

 Jesus also went to the lost and demanded repentance while showing great compassion.

-If you’re willing to follow in His footsteps, don’t be surprised when you too start seeing transforming redemption in the lives of others.
+If you’re willing to follow in His footsteps, don’t be surprised that you too will start seeing transforming redemption in the lives of others.

 ~ Jim Wright